zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-untranslatable-words-and-the-art-of-living-cozily.md

 The limits of my language mean the limits of my world.

 That idea, that the scope of our understanding is defined by what we can and cannot put words to, holds particular fascination to the avid reader - books, after all, should be our window onto the world.
 It's unsettling to imagine societies that lack concepts fundamental to our view of the world, like words for [right & left](https://www.reddit.com/r/todayilearned/comments/1m6l0b/til_there_are_languages_without_the_terms_left/), [yes & no](http://mentalfloss.com/article/49480/8-fun-facts-about-irish-language), or [the color blue](http://io9.gizmodo.com/5902904/why-do-cultures-always-name-red-before-they-do-blue).

-Even more perturbing are the words that other
+Even more perturbing are those ideas that underpin the principles of cultures but have no direct translation into our own language.
+There's really no shortage of examples

+Anyone curious about the school of thought behind the Japanese

+The latest of these comes to our attention by way of

 http://nautil.us/blog/5-languages-that-could-change-the-way-you-see-the-world